ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 While it was clear that some pro-forkers did not want Geth or any Ethereum Foundation products even to have the option of running the unforked chain, to provide neutrality, the infamous `--oppose-dao-fork` flag was added to Geth, enabling users to opt-in to the unforked chain by enabling this config parameter.
 However, it was soon removed in later versions.

 To be fair, some other Ethereum Foundation teams attempted to provide genuine neutral choices.
-For example, Mist, the dapp browser, required users to make an explicit choice of which version of the chain to run when opening the client, rather than opting them in to one side of the fork by default.
+For example, Mist, the dapp browser, required users to make an explicit choice of which version of the chain to run when opening the client, rather than opting them into one side of the fork by default.

 ![Ethereum Foundation's Mist Wallet asked users to decide which fork to use](./mist.png)